 The executive summary is not a “teaser” for the report itself.
-That is, don’t refer to the report for further details.
+That is, don’t refer the reader to the report for further details.
 If the executive needs to know something to make the decision, it needs to be in the executive summary.

 Some executives have a technical background, but many do not.
 In any case, the executive’s focus is on running the business, not on technical details.
 Try to avoid using acronyms and specialized technical terms in the executive summary.
 If you must use them, define them.